What is the Impact of Social Media in Family Law Disputes?

 • De Facto Relationships: Social media can be used as evidence to indicate how long a couple were together.

-What Does the Law Say?
+What Does the Law Say on the Topic?

 Under section 121 of the Family Law Act 1975, the law makes it an offence to publish any information or visuals related to a party in or a witness involved in family law proceedings.
 It is common for people to express their feelings on social media, so the probability of a party expressing their resentment towards a former partner or frustrations surround their family dispute is quite high.